SuperElastix/SimpleElastix/README.md

 SimpleElastix
 =============

-The goal of SimpleElastix is to bring the robust medical image registration algorithms of [elastix](http://elastix.isi.uu.nl/ "Elastix website") library to a wider audience by integrating elastix with [SimpleITK](https://github.com/SimpleITK/SimpleITK "SimpleITK github repository").
+The goal of SimpleElastix is to bring the robust medical image registration algorithms of the [elastix](http://elastix.isi.uu.nl/ "Elastix website") library to a wider audience by integrating elastix with [SimpleITK](https://github.com/SimpleITK/SimpleITK "SimpleITK github repository").
 This package provides

 - elastix and transformix bindings for Python, Java, R, Ruby, Octave, Lua, Tcl and C# (see [elastix manual](elastix.isi.uu.nl/download/elastix_manual_v4.7.pdf "elastix manual" for a list of supported algorithms).
 - A user-friendly API that aligns with the design philosophy of SimpleITK, developed specifically for rapid prototyping and use in scripting languages.
 If you are interested, [The Design of SimpleITK](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3874546/ "PubMed") is a great read.
 - Pre-configured parameter files that should serve as good starting points for new users.
 - The complete set of SimpleITK image processing algorithms.
-- SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.
+- A SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.

 Previously, using elastix and transformix on large datasets would incur a significant overhead, from scripting command line invocations and arguments to copying images and transform parameter files across folders.
 With SimpleElastix this complexity is easier to manage and more memory and disk I/O efficient.